 We saved the most famous temple of them till last – the Shwedagon Pagoda.
 It is the most sacred temple in Yangon and houses relics from four Buddhas including eight hairs from Gautama Buddha (take that Botataung Paya).
 It is a very important player in the history of Yangon.

-The magnificent golden central stupa is 99 metres tall and is surrounded by smaller shrines.
+The magnificent golden central stupa is 99 meters tall and is surrounded by smaller shrines.
 After looking around the shrines we took a seat in front of the iconic gilded stupa, as sunset slowly encroached.
 A carefully coordinated line of women swept the marble ground around the stupa as we waited.

-Shwedagon Pagoda was my favourite in Yangon, and not just because I patted a cat hanging out in one of the shrines or because a local lady said I was pretty.
+Shwedagon Pagoda was my favorite in Yangon, and not just because I patted a cat hanging out in one of the shrines or because a local lady said I was pretty.
 It was the most impressive and getting to see it lit up at night was simply spectacular.

 The city itself was spectacular and I loved our short but sweet two days in Yangon.
 It is a city of raw energy, slowly emerging from fifty years of oppressive rule that saw it largely shut off from the rest of the world.

-Like with Cuba, I want to see progress that would benefit the people and hopefully help to combat the crushing poverty we witnessed.
+Like with Cuba, I want to see the progress that would benefit the people and hopefully help to combat the crushing poverty we witnessed.